orterforth/orterforth/README.txt

 instead use direct jumps to and from the inner interpreter.
 They also use registers rather than memory locations to hold values such as pointers and/or stack values.
-Finally, they can use more general hand optimisation techniques.
+Finally, they can use more general hand-assembled optimisation techniques.

 However, it is possible to implement the inner interpreter and the native code words in assembly code and integrate them with